-The Payment Services Act 2019 (PSA) was issued by the Singapore government as a forward looking and flexible framework for the regulation of payment systems and payment service providers in Singapore, such as Stripe, by replacing the former Payment Systems Oversight Act and the Money-Changing and Remittance Businesses Act.
+The Payment Services Act 2019 (PSA) was issued by the Singapore government as a forward-looking and flexible framework for the regulation of payment systems and payment service providers in Singapore, like Stripe, by replacing the former Payment Systems Oversight Act and the Money- Changing and Remittance Businesses Act.
 The Act provides for regulatory certainty and consumer safeguards, while encouraging innovation and growth of payment services and FinTech.

-The PSA, and Notice PS-N01 (Prevention Of Money Laundering And Countering The Financing Of Terrorism – Holders Of Payment Services Licence (Specified Payment Services)) – which was issued by the Monetary Authority of Singapore (MAS) pursuant to the PSA – introduces various risk management measures for payment systems and payment service providers across various areas such as User Protection, Anti Money Laundering/Countering the Financing of Terrorism (AML/CFT), Interoperatibility and Information Technology.
+The PSA, and Notice PS-N01 (Prevention Of Money Laundering And Countering The Financing Of Terrorism – Holders Of Payment Services Licence (Specified Payment Services)) – which was issued by the Monetary Authority of Singapore (MAS) pursuant to the PSA – introduces various risk management measures for payment systems and payment service providers across various areas like User Protection, Anti Money Laundering/ Countering the Financing of Terrorism (AML/CFT), Interoperability and Information Technology.

 What this means for Stripe users